 70% of supply chain professionals share optimism that net-zero supply chains can be achieved but only with radical re-engineering of business models.

-Supply chain professionals are optimistic about achieving net-zero supply chains, as revealed at leading supply chain and logistics consultancy SCALA’s Extraordinary Best Practice Forum.
+Supply chain professionals are optimistic about achieving net-zero supply chains, as revealed at leading supply chain and logistics consultancy SCALA’s online Debate.

 Naturally, sustainability and green credentials were a recurring theme.
 For businesses that are invested in achieving a net-zero supply chain, participants were encouraged to look for changes that could be made every day in their role.

 This sentiment was echoed further by speakers highlighting the need to be mindful of waste produced within each stage of the chain, from production processes to the delivery of goods.